sadeghjalalian/Stackoverflow-django/README.md

-# Stackoverflow-django
+# Stackoverflow-stackapi
-work on stackapi with Django
+Work on stackapi with Django

-for running the project just write the below link on VS code Terminal:
+For running the project just write the below link on VS code Terminal:

 pipenv shell